peterkuma/ds-format/docs/_includes/cmds.md

 - *var*: Variable name.
 - *dims*: Variable dimension name (if single), an array of variable dimensions (if multiple), `none` to keep original dimension or autogenerate if a new variable, or `{ }` to autogenerate new dimension names.
 - *data*: Variable data.
-This can be a [PST](https://github.com/peterkuma/pst)-formatted scalar or an array.
+This can be a [PST](https://github.com/peterkuma/pst)-formatted scalar or an array. `none` values are interpreted as missing values.
 - *attrs*: Variable attributes or dataset attributes if *var* is `none` as *attr*`:` *value* pairs.
 - *ds_attrs*: Dataset attributes as *attr*`:` *value* pairs.
 - *input*: Input file or `none` for a new file to be created.